New! Introducing the Black Tyre Wedding Ring

 Showing the Jackdaw black wedding ring with shiny and satin sections.

 What is the best metal for a black wedding ring?

 The best metal for a black wedding ring has to be Black Zirconium.
 Why?
 There are several good reasons.
 Despite the availability of Tungsten Carbide, little can be done once sized.
-In contrast, plain Zirconium wedding rings can be adjusted for size.
+For this reason, a Tungsten Carbide ring can cause an issue if it cannot be removed.
 Tungsten cannot be cut from the finger owing to its incredible hardness.
-This poses a significant medical risk.
-As a result, Black Zirconium tends to be a more informed choice when it comes to a black wedding ring.
+As a result, this poses a significant medical risk.
+For this reason, Black Zirconium tends to be a more informed choice when it comes to a black wedding ring.
+In fact, plain Zirconium wedding rings can be adjusted fractionally for size.

 Are black wedding rings used as divorce rings or bereavement rings?